-|In a criminal case, lawyers are required, and one will be provided for the defendant if they cannot afford one.||Civil lawsuits do not require lawyers, forcing the defendant to hire a lawyer themselves.
+|In a criminal case, lawyers are required, and one will be provided for the defendant if they cannot afford one.||Civil lawsuits do not require lawyers, but they are highly recommended.|

-|Criminal cases almost always require a jury whereas civil cases are most often negotiated into settlement outside the court system.|
+|Criminal cases almost always require a jury.||Civil cases are most often negotiated into settlement outside the court system.|

-Nursing Home Abuse Civil Lawsuit Process
+Nursing Home Lawsuit Process

 - The nursing home was in a legal contract to provide care